Marcellin Jobard

 Jean-Baptiste-Ambroise-Marcellin Jobard (17 May 1792 – 27 October 1861) was a Belgian lithographer, photographer and inventor of French origin.
-Founder of the first significant Belgian lithographic establishment, first photographer in Belgium on 16 September 1839, director of the Musée de l’Industrie de Bruxelles (Industry Museum of Brussels) from 1841 to 1861, Jobard played a role, in the artistic, technological, scientific and industrial development of Belgium during the Dutch period and the reign of Leopold I.
+Founder of the first significant Belgian lithographic establishment, the first photographer in Belgium on 16 September 1839, and director of the Musée de l’Industrie de Bruxelles (Industry Museum of Brussels) from 1841 to 1861, Jobard played a role in the artistic, technological, scientific and industrial development of Belgium during the Dutch period and the reign of Leopold I.

 Personal life

 Jobard was born in Baissey, in the Haute-Marne area of France.
 His father, Claude Jobard, was a farmer, then a rentier and mayor of Baissey for thirty years.
 Also a poet, he lived in a house at the foot of a hill on the slopes of which he owned two gardens and a vineyard.
 He married Marguerite Prudent, daughter of the village prévôt (magistrate).

 Jobard spent six or seven years in Langres at the same school that Denis Diderot had attended, then continued his education at the Lycée imperial de Dijon, where he attended classes given by Joseph Jacotot.

-Towards the end of his life, Jobard developed an enthusiasm for spiritualism and in his final years he appears to have lost his mind.
+Towards the end of his life, Jobard developed an enthusiasm for spiritualism and in his final years, he appears to have lost his mind.
 He is buried in Brussels Cemetery.

 Career

 A surveyor in the Dutch land registry during the Empire and the Restoration, Jobard became a naturalized Dutch citizen.
 Having heard of lithography, he resigned from the land registry and settled in Brussels where he was resident by 1819.
 His first commission was to illustrate the Annales générales des Sciences physiques, printed by Weissenbruch under the scientific editorship of Jean Baptiste Bory de Saint-Vincent, Auguste Drapiez and Jean-Baptiste Van Mons.
 In 1820 Jobard founded a sizable lithographic establishment, employing Jean Baptiste Madou.

 The Société d’encouragement pour l’industrie nationale in Paris launched an international competition for lithographers in 1828, aimed at rewarding those who had made the greatest progress in their art.
 Jobard was awarded the gold medal ("Le Courrier des Pays-Bas", 3 December 1828).

 Following the 1830 revolution, Jobard automatically became a Belgian citizen.
 After his lithography business went bankrupt, he spent a year in Verviers where he immersed himself in industrial issues.
 In 1832 he became a propagandist for the philosophy of Claude Henri de Rouvroy, comte de Saint-Simon in Belgium.
 He travelled to Britain in 1833 where he met Charles Babbage and then campaigned for the railway to be introduced into Belgium.

-In 1837 he became owner of two daily newspapers, Le Fanal de l’Industrie and Le Courrier belge, in which he published a column "Bulletin Industriel".
-In 1841 Jobard proposed in his newspaper adding what he called "extra emotional typographic characters" (including an irony punctuation) which may be considered precursors to present-day emoticons and smileys.
+In 1837 he became the owner of two daily newspapers, Le Fanal de l’Industrie and Le Courrier belge, in which he published a column "Bulletin Industriel".
+In 1841 Jobard proposed in his newspaper adding what he called "extra emotional typographic characters" (including an irony punctuation) which may be considered precursors to present-day emoticons and emojis.